Resident doctors leave (2016 terms and conditions)

-This guidance explains the basic annual leave entitlements for junior doctors, including LTFT staff.
+This guidance explains the basic annual leave entitlements for resident doctors, including LTFT staff.
 It also provides details on fixed leave and what to do if you become sick while on annual leave.

 Location: England